gjunkie/hapi-react-kit/README.md

 - `npm start`
 - visit `http://localhost:8080`

-## Thoughts
+## Deployment
-This boilerplate puts together the client and the server as a proof of concept.
-The two should be in separate repos and deployed separately.
+Since the client and the API in this project are in the same project, and each needs to run a server, I'd recommend using [Docker Compose](https://docs.docker.com/compose/) for deployment.
+Otherwise, it would pretty easy to split this repo in two and deploy them separately.

 ## Tests
 There's some basic tests with mocha to get you started.